Rapid-Fullstack-Development/random-gallery-test-data-downloader/README.md

-# Random gallery generator
+# Random gallery test data generator

-This program generates a data file containing a randomized list of photos created using the Unsplash API.
+This program generates random test data for the Photosphere application using the Unsplash API.

-This code was created during a [live stream](https://youtu.be/_YzUpl_ip8M) to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).
+This code was created to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

-This repo contains [the randomly generated gallery data](./gallery.json) that was created during the live stream.

 Follow on [Twitter](https://twitter.com/codecapers) for updates.